 Magnifying-Sometimes we have a habit of making more out of a situation than it needs to be.
 We call it, “making a mountain out of a molehill.”
 Overreacting is common.
 One way to get over this is to focus on the big picture.
 Move on and realize that not everything needs to be a mountain.

 All or Nothing-Sometimes it’s difficult to see the gray areas in situations.
 Everything is either 100% right or 100% wrong, a complete success or a complete failure.
 As humans, this is rarely the case.
-Learning to be flexible is key to alleviating this behavior.
+Learning to be flexible is key to alleviating this behavior and to moving towards a growth mindset.

-Assuming-This is the case when we think we know the outcome of a situation before it happens or we think we know what someone else is thinking about a situation.
+Assuming-Assuming is thinking we know the outcome of a situation before it happens.
+Alternatively, we think we know what someone else is thinking about a situation.
 We react based on those assumptions.
 We are not mind readers and we’re frequently wrong about what’s going on.
 If you are going to assume, assume the positives.
 Assume success in every situation.
 Assume the other person is thinking positively about you.
-Then you’re more likely to get the outcome you’re looking for.
+Choosing a growth mindset means you are more likely to get the outcome you’re wanting.

 Personalization-This is a big one for a lot of us.
-Humans are ego driven.
-We tend to think everything that is happening around us is happening because of us.
-This can be unhealthy because we can blame ourselves for others’ actions or assume things happen for reasons they don’t, causing conflict where there isn’t any.
+Humans are ego-driven.
+We think everything that is happening around us is happening because of us, but that is not reality.
+This type of fixed mindset can be unhealthy.
+We blame ourselves for others’ actions or assume things happen for reasons they don’t.
+This causes conflict where there isn’t any.
 Remembering that things happening near you don’t necessarily have anything to do with you is key to overcoming this habit.
 We are not the center of the universe and realizing that can be very freeing.

 Changing your mindset doesn’t have to be a chore.
 Here are some easy tips to try: